chenxiaolong/Custota/README.md

 * Supports pausing, resuming, and cancelling updates
 * Supports skipping optional post-install scripts to speed up updates
 * Never communicates with any server besides the configured OTA server
+* OTA updates safely continue running even if the app crashes or is uninstalled during the operation

 ## Limitations